How to Create a QR Menu: Step-by-Step Guide

 How do guests open the QR menu?

-They just point their phone camera at the QR code — iOS and Android automatically offer to open the link.
-No app download needed.
+They point their phone camera at the QR code — iOS and Android both automatically offer to open the link.
+No app download, no registration, no login required.
+The menu opens in the browser in about two seconds.

 What if I have multiple locations?